Preamble

 Critical thinking and cognitive skills

-Students must demonstrate the cognitive skills and memory necessary to measure, calculate, and reason in order to analyze, synthesize, and integrate/apply information.
+Students must demonstrate the cognitive skills and memory necessary to measure, calculate, and reason in order to analyze, synthesize, and integrate/apply information and deal with complexity and ambiguity.
 They must have the capacity to be able to understand and use complex medical, scientific, and technical information.
 Students must be able to accurately recognize numbers and perform relevant calculations.
 These comprehensive problem-solving activities must be done in an acceptable timeframe relative to their peers; proficiency in practice is determined both by accuracy and by completion of tasks within specified time frames.
-Students also need to be able to demonstrate the ability to accurately assess their performance to further direct their learning by engaging in self-reflection.
+Students also need to be able to demonstrate the ability to accurately self-assess their performance to further direct their learning by engaging in self-reflection.

 Effective problem solving and judgment are necessary to address patient, client, community, or public needs, and engage them in a safe and efficient manner.
-Students must have critical appraisal skills in order to build a foundation for evidence-based practice.
-Students must demonstrate these critical thinking skills in their course work at the University, at the practicum training site, and in the work environment.
+Students must have critical appraisal skills to build a foundation for evidence-based practice.
+Students must demonstrate these critical thinking skills in their course work at the University, and at practicum training sites.Psychomotor / physical skills

 Students must demonstrate sufficient motor function to safely perform some aspects of physical examination on a patient (e.g., anthropometric measurements).
 The examination must be done independently and in a timely fashion.

 Students are expected to have the energy to be able to participate in all learning experiences of the educational program (e.g., attend classes, complete clinical skills or laboratory work) and therefore should be able to bend, reach, use their hands, and sit and/or stand or walk for most of the day.
-They also must be able to demonstrate appropriate tools and techniques to a patient (e.g., how to read a nutrition fact label, how to use a scale, how to inject insulin).
+They must also be able to demonstrate appropriate tools and techniques to a patient (e.g., how to read a nutrition fact label, how to use a scale).

-Students must consistently demonstrate the mental health and wellness required for full use of their intellectual abilities, in the context of the physical, emotional, and mental demands of the program.
+Students must demonstrate the mental wellness required for full use of their intellectual abilities, in the context of the physical, emotional, and mental demands of the program.
 Students must demonstrate adaptability to changing environments and the ability to function and respond effectively in situations of high stress and potential conflict.
 They must be comfortable working in close proximity with colleagues and clients.
-The development of mature, sensitive and effective relationships with patients, families, colleagues, and others is also required.
-Students must consistently demonstrate the resilience and balance and balance to manage a myriad of emotionally charged or ethically challenging scenarios that frequently arise in all work settings.
+The development of mature, sensitive, and effective relationships with patients, families, colleagues, and others is also required.
+Students must consistently demonstrate the ability to successfully manage a myriad of emotionally charged or ethically challenging scenarios that frequently arise in work settings.
+Students need to be able to demonstrate the ability to accurately self-assess their mental wellness and seek supports as appropriate.

 Originally adapted with permission from Essential Skills and Attributes Required for the Study of Physical Therapy at the University of Saskatchewan, October 1, 2010.
 Originally approved by the College of Pharmacy and Nutrition Faculty November 23, 2011.